wombathead/project-euler/README.md

 # project euler

 Programs used to solve problems from [Project Euler](https://projecteuler.net).
-Currently written in Python and Common Lisp.
+Currently written Common Lisp and some Python.